 Jump down to: Background • Physical description • Head, Brain, Eyes, Antennae, Mouth • Thorax, Wings, Legs • Abdomen • Senses • Reproduction, Life cycle, Lifespan • Behavior, Habitat, Diet, Predators • Flies and disease

 Flies are second only to bees and a few wasps as pollinators of plants.
-In some cases, they’re the primary pollinators—without midge flies to pollinate cacao flowers, the world would have no chocolate!2 Egads!
-Flies are also recyclers of plant and animal matter into organic nutrients.
-Entomologist Brian Lessard3 says “. . . if we lived in a world without flies, our streets and parks would be full of dead animals, rotting leaves and logs and nasty surprises left by dogs.”
-As if that wasn’t important enough, flies are predators of undesirable insects and are themselves food for other wildlife.
+In some cases, they’re the primary pollinators.
+For instance, the world would have no chocolate without midge flies to pollinate cacao flowers!2 Flies are also recyclers of plant and animal matter into organic nutrients.
+Entomologist Brian Lessard says, “. . . if we lived in a world without flies, our streets and parks would be full of dead animals, rotting leaves and logs and nasty surprises left by dogs.”3 As if that wasn’t important enough, flies are predators of undesirable insects and themselves food for other wildlife.

 Background

-Flies belong to the order Diptera (DIP-ter-uh), which is a word from the Greek dipteros for “two wings.”
-And, just as the name says, flies have only two—their forewings—which sets them apart from almost all other flying insects.
-Dipterans are known as “true flies” because many other insects have the word “fly” in their name, like dragonfly and butterfly, but only they are true flies.4
+Flies belong to the order Diptera (DIP-ter-uh), a word from the Greek dipteros for “two wings.”
+As the name says, they have only two wings, which sets them apart from almost all other flying insects.
+Dipterans are considered “true flies” because there are other insects with the word “fly” in their name but aren’t actually flies.
+Think of butterfly and dragonfly—they aren’t flies.4

 Physical description